An irresistibly jubilant, iconic musical comedy that made Marilyn Monroe a star

 In case you’re wondering, Russell and Monroe both did their own singing in the film, except for the brief introduction of “Diamonds of a Girls Best Friend” (sung by Gloria Wood), and a few of the high notes in the song which ghost singer Marni Nixon claims to have dubbed.

-The moment when Russell is knocked into the pool in the number "Ain't There Anyone Here For Love?” was not planned but happened by accident and was kept in.
+The moment when Russell is knocked into the pool in the number "Ain't There Anyone Here For Love?” was not planned but happened by accident and was kept in the film.